-When someone you know appears suicidal, you might not know what to do.
+When someone you know talks about taking their own life, you might not know what to do.
 Learn warning signs, what questions to ask and how to get help.By Mayo Clinic Staff

-When someone says he or she is thinking about suicide, or says things that sound as if the person is considering suicide, it can be very upsetting.
-You may not be sure what to do to help, whether you should take talk of suicide seriously, or if your intervention might make the situation worse.
+When someone you know talks about taking their own life or says things that sound like a suicide plan, it can be very upsetting.
+You may not know whether to take the talk of suicide seriously.
+You also may wonder whether you could make the situation worse by getting involved.
 Taking action is always the best choice.
 Here's what to do.

-The first step is to find out whether the person is in danger of acting on suicidal feelings.
+The first step is to find out whether the person is in danger of acting on feelings about suicide.
 Be sensitive, but ask direct questions, such as:

 - How are you coping with what's been happening in your life?

 - Do you ever feel like just giving up?